Brooke Shields: 1966–1977: Modeling and career beginnings

 Shields began her career as a model when she was 11 months old in 1966.
 Her first job was for Ivory Soap, when she was photographed by Francesco Scavullo.
 She continued as a successful child model with model agent Eileen Ford, who, in her Lifetime biography, stated that she started her children's division just for Shields.
-Shields worked with director Woody Allen in his 1977 film Annie Hall, but her role was cut out of the final edit of the film.
-In 1978, when she was 12 years old, Shields played a child prostitute in the controversial film Pretty Baby.
-Eileen Ford, founder of the Ford Modeling Agency, said of Brooke Shields: "She is a professional child and unique.
+Ford said of her: "She is a professional child and unique.
 She looks like an adult and thinks like one."